valhalla/valhalla-docs/matrix/api-reference.md

 The Time-Distance matrix service is in active development.
 You can follow the [Mapzen blog](https://mapzen.com/blog) to get updates.
 To report software issues or suggest enhancements, open an issue in the [Thor GitHub repository](https://github.com/valhalla/thor/issues) or send a message to [routing@mapzen.com](mailto:routing@mapzen.com).

+## NEW Matrix service action

+You can request any of the three types of Time-Distance Matrices by calling one action, the `/sources_to_targets` action.
+This action takes a `sources` and `targets` parameter instead of the `locations` parameter.
+If you would like to make a one-to-many request, then simply insert your origin location lat/lng into the sources array and the rest of your destination locations in the targets array.
+If you would like to make a many-to-one request, then simply insert all of your origin location lat/lngs into the sources array and your destination location lat/lng in the targets array.
+Finally, if you would like to make a many-to-many request, then simply insert all of your origin location lat/lngs into the sources array and add them again to your targets array.

 ## API keys and service limits

 To use the Time-Distance Matrix service, you must first obtain an API key from Mapzen.
 Sign in at https://mapzen.com/developers to create and manage your API keys.